TomD0wning/DataStructuresAndAlgorithms/OptimisationAndGraphs.md

 ### Searching Trees

-In [TreesAndHeaps](TreesAndHeaps.md) three ways are mentioned to traverse a tree: p**reorder, postorder and inorder**.
+In [TreesAndHeaps](TreesAndHeaps.md) three ways are mentioned to traverse a tree: **preorder, postorder and inorder**.
 What about the form of traversal does the Grundy’s Game algorithm carry out?
 A useful way to tackle this question is to trace the order in which the algorithm visits nodes.

 Represent a node by its game state (e.g. the root node is (7)), and indicate the nodes visited in bold.
 Assuming that the successor states of a state are generated in the order that they appear (left to right) in Figure 5.6, the algorithm first generates the states **(6, 1)**, (5, 2) and (4, 3).
 It visits (6, 1) and generates (5, 1, 1) and (4, 2, 1).
 It then visits **(5, 1, 1)** and generates (4, 1, 1, 1) and (3, 2, 1, 1).
 Visiting ***(4, 1, 1, 1)***, it generates and then visits **(3, 1, 1, 1, 1)**.
 Finally, it generates and visits (2, 1, 1, 1, 1, 1).
 It has reached a leaf node returning to the last place it had a choice of nodes to visit, which was at the point it had generated (4, 1, 1, 1) and (3, 2, 1, 1).
 Having already explored the subtree rooted at (4, 1, 1, 1), it now visits **(3, 2, 1, 1)**, generates and visits **(2, 2, 1, 1, 1)** and again reaches a leaf node.
 Returning to the last choice point, the algorithm now visits **(4, 2, 1) → (3, 2, 1, 1) → (2, 2, 1, 1, 1) → (3, 2, 2) → (2, 2, 2, 1) → (4, 3) → (4, 2, 1) → (3, 2, 1, 1) → (2, 2, 1, 1, 1) → (3, 3, 1) → (3, 2, 1, 1) → (2, 2, 1, 1, 1)** end of search.

 The algorithm always dives straight down towards the bottom of the tree until it reaches a leaf node.
 Only then does it **backtrack** to the last point at which it had a choice of nodes to visit, and then plunges downwards again.
 A search of this kind is termed **depth first**.

-A more ‘cautious’ strategy might be to visit all of these first, and look at the legal moves from these, and so on, rather than selecting one and immediately racing down its subtree.
+A more _cautious_ strategy might be to visit all of these first, and look at the legal moves from these, and so on, rather than selecting one and immediately racing down its subtree.

 Applying this to the Grundy’s Game tree, as before we generate (6, 1), (5, 2) and (4, 3).
 We start by visiting (6, 1) then visit (5, 2), and then (4, 3).
 For each of these we generate the legal moves from them, giving (5, 1, 1), (4, 2, 1), (4, 2, 1), (3, 2, 2), (4, 2, 1), (3, 3, 1).
 We pick the first of these and visit (5, 1, 1), then (4, 2, 1) and so on.
 Instead of heading straight downwards, as with depth first search, the direction is across the tree – so this style of search is known **breadth first**.